Actor Alec Baldwin charged over New York parking spot fight

 Baldwin and Thomas married in 2012 and have four children.

-Reporting by Gabriella Borter; Editing by Jill Serjeant, Susan Thomas and Cynthia Osterman
+Reporting by Gabriella Borter; editing by Jill Serjeant, Susan Thomas and Cynthia Osterman